Greece › Mykonos › Best Restaurants

 Website • Phone: +30 2289 026570

 You have to walk through the grounds of the 5-star Santa Marina Resort off Ornos Beach to reach this upscale bar/restaurant.
 With Buddha statues, water features, and great sea views from its terrace, Buddha Bar specializes in seafood, combining Japanese, Peruvian, Thai and Chinese influences.
 Dishes to look out for include seabass ceviche with aji amarillo, baked scorpion fish, signature Buddha Bar sushi rolls, and seared tuna tacos.
 Great cocktails, too.
 Reservations recommended.

 Sitting on the wide, sandy Elia Beach on Mykonos’ south coast, Elia is the only restaurant there, attached to the hotel of the same name.
 The large, airy and bright dining room is a stone’s throw from the sea, with catch-of-the-day and fresh seafood a specialty.
 It’s hard to go wrong with grilled squid or Aegean shrimps, orzo pasta with lobster or seafood linguine.

-Attached to a boutique hotel on a small beach in the southwest corner of Mykonos, Hippie Fish is a large, casual indoor/outdoor beachfront restaurant with a thatched roof and plenty of fishy offerings on the Greek/Mediterranean menu.
-Grilled catch-of-the-day, calamari stuffed with feta and Aegean paella with seafood and Mykonos sausage are standout dishes.
+On a small beach in the southwest corner of Mykonos (the bus from Mykonos Town stops in Ornos then continues a few more minutes to Agios Ioannis), Hippie Fish is a large, trendy indoor/outdoor beachfront restaurant and beach club with a thatched roof, sunbeds, and plenty of seafood offerings on the Greek/Mediterranean menu.
+Grilled catch-of-the-day, calamari stuffed with feta, and Aegean paella with seafood and Mykonos sausage are standout dishes.